 Or you can place the Feeding America tag yourself, which allows for more flexibility.
 When choosing this option, “A Member of Feeding America” should always be 50 percent of our logo and appear in the lower right corner, as seen below:

-Formats: The CAFB logo is available in JPEG and EPS, also known as hi-res formats.
+Formats: The CAFB logo is available in JPEG and PNG.
 We should always include “A Member of Feeding America”, which should be 50 percent of our logo and appear in the lower right.